High-Risk Car Insurance in Arizona

 Car Insurance for High-Risk Drivers in AZ: Bottom Line

-Based on our research, the three cheapest companies for high-risk insurance in Arizona are Root Insurance Company, Travelers, and State Farm.
-While these are affordable options, we recommend you do your own research to compare costs and find the best deal.
-If you are denied coverage, don't worry—there are programs available to help you secure affordable insurance.
+Based on our research, the cheapest companies for high-risk insurance in Arizona are Root, Travelers and State Farm.
+While these are affordable options, you should do your own research to compare costs and find the best deal.
+If you are denied coverage, AIPSO offers a path to coverage when standard insurers won't approve you.

 AZ Car Insurance for High-Risk Drivers: FAQ